masenka31/VAE/VAE_KDD/README.md

-This is an awesome new scientific project that uses `DrWatson`!
+This is one of the projects with real datasets (this one with KDD CUP 1999) that uses `DrWatson`.